 Tenure insecurity is a major concern for smallholder farmers globally.
-In 2020, approximately 121 million people in Sub-Saharan Africa feared that they will lose their land or property in the next five years (Prindex, 2020).
-Tenure (in)security is frequently studied in the development literature, which typically analyzes the role of secure tenure for farmers to invest in their land and improve agricultural production (for reviews see Higgins et al., 2018; Lawry et al., 2017; Robinson et al., 2014; Tseng et al., 2021).
+In 2020, approximately 121 million people in sub-Saharan Africa feared that they would lose their land or property in the next five years (Prindex 2020).
+Tenure (in)security is frequently studied in

+Land Economics • November 2024 • 100 (4): 668-689 DOI:10.3368/le.100.4.101422-0079R1 ISSN 0023-7639; E-ISSN 1543-8325 © 2024 by the Board of Regents of the University of Wisconsin System the development literature, which typically analyzes the role of secure tenure for farmers to invest in their land and improve agricultural production (for reviews, see Robinson, Holland, and Naughton-Treves 2014; Lawry et al. 2017; Higgins et al. 2018; Tseng et al. 2021).
 However, little is known about the determinants of tenure (in)security.
-The tenure security of smallholder farmers is often presumed to be relatively stable over time and mainly a function of legal characteristics, such as tenure type, the presence of a formal land title, and the mode of acquisition.
+The tenure security of smallholder farmers is often presumed to be relatively stable over time and mainly a function of legal characteristics, such as tenure type, presence of a formal land title, and mode of acquisition.
 The role of weather for tenure security is rarely studied.
 Understanding the link between weather and tenure security is particularly important with progressing climate change, since weather extremes are set to increase in frequency and intensity, potentially threatening secure land tenure.

-This study addresses this gap, providing new empirical evidence on the link between weather risk and the tenure security of smallholder farmers in Tanzania.
-Specifically, we answer the following research questions: First, does weather risk affect farmers' perceived tenure security and the occurrence of land conflicts?
-Second, does weather risk affect the acquisition of land certificates?
+This article addresses this gap, providing new empirical evidence on the link between weather risk and the tenure security of smallholder farmers in Tanzania.
+Specifically, we answer the following questions: Does weather risk affect farmers' perceived tenure security and the occurrence of land conflicts?
+Does weather risk affect the acquisition of land certificates?
 Our empirical analysis builds on a household panel survey with three waves, implemented in central Tanzania between 2013 and 2018, which contains detailed information on tenure security, land conflicts, and land certificates.
-Using geo-referenced information on households' location, the household survey data is combined with high-resolution gridded precipitation data (0.05°) and temperature data (0.25°).
+Using geo-referenced information on households' location, the household survey data are combined with high-resolution gridded precipitation data (0.05°) and temperature data (0.25°) .
 Our focus is on dry spells and precipitation variability, exploiting exogenous variation in precipitation across time and space.
-A household fixed effects model is employed to control for unobserved time-invariant heterogeneity across households.
+A household fixed effects model is employed to control for unobserved timeinvariant heterogeneity across households.